 Approved trainers/assessors seeking to deliver licence-linked qualifications must successfully complete a range of formal qualifications.
-These are detailed below.
+A sample of qualifications is listed below; however, this list is not exhaustive.
+If the qualification does not appear below, please contact SFJ Awards.

-All trainers/assessors must have achieved as a minimum:
+All trainers/assessors must have achieved one of the qualifications below (or equivalent) as a minimum:

-- Award in Education and Training (Level 3 QCF/RQF) (Level 6 SCQF) or a teaching or training qualification at Level 3 (QCF/RQF) Level 6 (SCQF) (or equivalent or above), which has been accredited by SQA Accreditation/QCA/Ofqual or validated by a HEI, or equivalent such as: - Level 4 Award in Education and Training (QCF/RQF) - Certificate in Education - Post Graduate Certificate in Education - SVQ in Learning and Development at SCQF Level 8 and 9 - NVQ Levels 3 and 4 in Learning and Development - Scottish Training Qualification for Further Education (TQFE) - > PTLLS, CTLLS or DTLLS - Master's in Education - A National Counter Terrorism Security Office (NaCTSO) / SIA endorsed counterterrorism programme such as the ACT (Action Counters Terrorism) Awareness training which must be done every year.
-From summer 2021 there will be an additional module available called ACT Security.
-Following its launch, trainers will be required to complete this training before they deliver their next course, and it must also be done every year.
+- Award in Education and Training (Level 3 QCF/RQF) (Level 6 SCQF) or a teaching or training qualification at Level 3 (QCF/RQF) Level 6 (SCQF) (or equivalent or above), which has been accredited by SQA Accreditation/QCA/Ofqual or validated by a HEI, or equivalent such as: - > Level 4 Award in Education and Training (QCF/RQF) - Certificate in Education

+- > Post Graduate Certificate in Education - > SVQ in Learning and Development at SCQF Level 8 and 9 - > NVQ Levels 3 and 4 in Learning and Development - Scottish Training Qualification for Further Education (TQFE) - > PTLLS, CTLLS or DTLLS - Master's in Education